Beamdog/nwn-issues/README.md

 ### My issue was closed without comment!

 Does your issue have a milestone attatched to it?
-That means it was fixed to target that version.
+That means it was/will be fixed in that version.
 All is well!
 Your ticket was likely closed by reference from the internal repository, which GitHub does not show publicly.
+Of course, you are welcome to keep commenting on that ticket!